The word "restaurant" is derived from the French word for "restore," and I believe that restaurants can and should be restorative.

 I've co-written a cookbook with Chef Dominique Crenn, called Atelier Crenn: The Metamorphosis of Taste (Houghton Mifflin, 2015).
 I'm also the co-author of Mission Street Food: Recipes and Ideas from an Improbable Restaurant (McSweeney's, 2011), written with my husband, Anthony Myint.
 My writing has been published by Bon Appétit, Food & Wine, The New York Times, Lucky Peach, Modern Farmer, Cherry Bombe, and other publications.

-Press about me and/or my projects
+Interviews, podcasts, and press about me and/or my projects

 OpenTable: "How The Perennial Was Built Environment First" (Interview, 2016)